christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.10.
 Compare Vespasian's depiction to Herod Agrippa I

-'Antonia Caenis' was Vespassians mistress who was his first cousin who was Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka
-    Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria.
+'Antonia Caenis' was Vespassians mistress who was his first cousin who was Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria.
 Caenis was the Greek goddess who was transformed into a man, and she role-played as a man (Philo).

-Antonia Caenis's son was Tiberius Julius Alexander aka Josephus.
+Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria aka Antonia Caenis's son was Tiberius Julius Alexander aka Josephus.

 Vespassian's son Titus was in a relationship with his aunt Berenice, granddaughter of King Herod, who was St. Veronica in the bible (Veronica is the Latin alteration of the Greek name
     Berenice).